BTCPrivate/BitcoinPrivate-legacy/README.md

 **How to join the Bitcoin Private testnet prior to the fork:**

-* You must install btcp using the instructions below, then follow the [testnet guide](doc/testnet.md)
+You must install BTCP using the instructions below, then follow the [testnet guide](doc/testnet.md)

 **Bitcoin Private v1.0.10-1**